-Employees and employers each pay Social Security and Medicare taxes (FICA) equal to 7.65% of an employee's wages when wages paid are \$100 or more in a calendar year.
-The 7.65% tax rate is comprised of two components: 1) a Medicare hospital insurance tax of 1.45%; and an "old age, survivor and disability" (Social Security) tax of 6.2%.
+Employees and employers each pay Social Security and Medicare taxes (FICA) equal to 7.65% of an employee's wages when wages paid are \$100 or more in a calendar year (for a total of 15.3%t).
+The 7.65% tax rate is comprised of two components: (1) a Medicare hospital insurance tax of 1.45%; and (2) an "old age, survivor and disability" (Social Security) tax of 6.2%.
 There is no maximum amount of wages subject to the Medicare tax.
-For 2022, the maximum wages subject to the Social Security tax (the 6.2% amount) was \$147,00.
-It increases to \$160,200 for 2023.
+For 2023, the maximum wages subject to the Social Security tax (the 6.2% amount) was \$160,200.
+It increases to \$168,600 for 2024.

-In 2013, the Affordable Care Act increased the employee portion of the Medicare (HI) tax by an additional tax of 0.9% on wages received in excess of \$200,000.
-This tax is not matched by the employer.
+The employee portion of the Medicare (HI) tax is increased by an additional tax of 0.9% on wages received in excess of \$200,000.
+(This tax is not matched by the employer.)
 This additional tax is required to be withheld once wages paid to a nonminister employee reach \$200,000.

-However, like the general 1.45% HI tax on wages, this additional tax is on the combined wages of the employee and the employee's spouse, in the case of a joint return.
+However, unlike the general 1.45%HI tax on wages, this additional tax is on the combined wages of the employee and the employee's spouse, in the case of a joint return.
 The threshold amount is \$250,000 in the case of a joint return or surviving spouse, and \$200,000 for single persons.
-The \$250,000 and \$200,000 amounts are not adjusted for inflation and remain the same for 2023.
+The \$250,000 and \$200,000 amounts are not adjusted for inflation and remain the same for 2024.

 KEY POINT.
-Even though the tax does not start until \$250,000 for a married couple filing jointly, the withholding mandate starts with any employee's wages exceeding \$200,000.
+Even though the tax does not start until \$250,000 for a couple married filing jointly, the withholding mandate starts with any employee's wages exceeding \$200,000.
 Therefore, it is possible for an employee to have the additional tax withheld but not owe the additional tax.
 In these instances, the additional tax withheld is treated as an additional tax payment on the employee's individual tax return.
-Since the tax is on combined wages for married couples filing jointly, it is also possible that the combination of wages on a couple's Form 1040 will initiate the tax but there has not been any associated withholding of the tax.
+Since the tax is on combined wages for married couples filing jointly, it is also possible that the combination of wages on a couples' Form 1040 will initiate the tax even though there has not been any associated withholding of the tax.

-The Social Security tax rates for 2022 and 2023 are shown in the following table:
+The Social Security tax rates for 2023 and 2024 are shown in the following table:

 Year Tax on Employee Tax on Employer Combined Tax

-2022 7.65% 7.65% 15.3%

 2023 7.65% 7.65% 15.3%

+2024 7.65% 7.65% 15.3%

 KEY POINT.
 Federal law allowed churches that had nonminister employees as of July 1984 to exempt themselves from the employer's share of Social Security and Medicare taxes by filing a Form 8274 with the IRS by October 31, 1984.
 Many churches did so.
 The exemption was available only to those churches that were opposed for religious reasons to the payment of Social Security taxes.
 (Prior to 1984, nonprofit organizations, including churches, did not participate in the Social Security system.)
 The effect of such an exemption is to treat all nonminister church employees as self-employed for Social Security purposes.
 Such employees must pay the self-employment tax (SECA) if they are paid \$108.28 or more for the year.
-Churches hiring their first nonminister employee after 1984 have until the day before the due date for their first quarterly Form 941 to file the exemption application.
+Churches hiring their first nonminister employee after 1984 have until the day before the due date for their first quarterly 941 form to file the exemption application.
 Churches can revoke their exemption by filing a Form 941 accompanied by full payment of Social Security and Medicare taxes for that quarter.
 Many churches have done so, often inadvertently.